Also see Fancy Pages.

 Peek-a-boo Page Ideas

 It can be difficult to understand written instructions for making these pages.
-The best thing to do is get 3 scrapbook pages and follow along as you read the instructions.
+The best thing to do is get three scrapbook pages and follow along as you read the instructions.
 You will end up with two double-page spreads but can add as many pages as you want in the middle.
-Most of these instructions use this method for describing the pages: Page 1 is the first page of the layout - which is at the left and is actually the back side of a scrapbook page with the staples at the right.
+Most of these instructions use this method for describing the pages: Page 1 is the first page of the layout--which is at the left and is actually the back side of a scrapbook page with the staples at the right.
 Page 2 is the right side of the first double-page-spread and has the staples at its left.
 The back side of page 2 is Page 3.
 The right side of the second 2-page-spread is Page 4 and the staples are to the left.
 You cut the holes in the middle page (page 2/3) so that things on Page 1 and Page 4 show through.
 Any other pages you add with be done the same as the first middle page and the first and last pages will stay the same.
 Most people use the reverse sides of pages 1 and 4 for non-related stuff so they are not counted as pages when making a Peek-a-Boo layout.

-- Use the oval cutter to make a hole on the bottom or middle of the
+- Use the oval cutter to make a hole on the bottom or middle of the page.
+I put mine half way between the middle and the right side.

 You cut the oval from page 2/3 so what is on page 1 shows through when you look at page 3 and what is on page 4 shows through when you look at page 2.